• Skip to primary navigation

 What Is St. Louis Style Pizza?

 By all accounts, most of the "authentic" St. Louis-style recipes online have evolved from Imo's, a mom-and-pop pizza joint in St. Louis with over 90 locations in and around the city.
-A true St. Louis-style Pizza is made without yeast and has a crispy cracker-like crust topped with Provel cheese (the really melty processed cheese with a hint of smokiness to it).

-It should be sauced and topped with ingredients from side to side without a visible crust perimeter, and it's always cut into squares instead of wedges for serving.
 I skip the Provel cheese here and use fresh balls of mozzarella instead.
 Top your pizzas with shredded mozzarella, cheddar, or whatever other cheese you like.
 If you want to know more, check out my original St. Louis-Style Pizza Post.

 Sea salt, extra virgin olive oil, flour, dried oregano, Mutti Brand canned tomatoes, grana padano all on the countertop

-Homemade St. Louis Style Heart-shaped Pizza Ingredients
+Homemade St. Louis Style Heart-Shaped Pizza Ingredients

 All you need to make St. Louis-style pizza is flour, salt, baking powder, olive oil, water, and golden syrup (or corn syrup).
-I use Lyle's Golden Syrup but you can substitute it with light corn syrup, honey, or even maple syrup instead.
+I use Lyle's Golden Syrup, but you can substitute it with light corn syrup, honey, or even maple syrup instead.

 If you don't have any of these syrups, just omit this ingredient from the recipe altogether.
-Its purpose in the dough is to help with the browning of the crust and add moisture to the dough giving it a tender, finer crumb.
-But again, it's not totally necessary.
-This is a versatile pizza that can be made with just about any type of flour (I've used Italian 00 flour, all-purpose flour, bread flour, and even 100% whole wheat flour (see comparison photos below) and it always tastes great.
+Its purpose in the dough is to help with the browning of the crust and add moisture to the dough, giving it a tender, finer crumb.
+But again, it's not absolutely necessary.

 For the dough